MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

       * **cd /(your_folder_path)/unidata-python-workshop**
       * **conda env create -f environment.yml**
-        * (This will take several minutes as the _environment_ is built, by downloading the requested set of Python packages from the Web).
+        * (This will take several minutes as the unitata-workshop _environment_ is built, by downloading the requested set of libraries of modules from Python's package managers).
       * Windows: **activate unidata-workshop**
       * Mac (bash shell): **source activate unidata-workshop**